William Aplin: Business

-Around that time William Clifton was considering retirement and William Aplin was considering a director's role, as his focus moved towards pastoralism and politics.
+Around that time William Clifton was considering retirement and William Aplin was considering a director's role, as his focus moved towards Pastoralism and politics.
 The business was restructured as Aplin, Brown & Company in 1880.
 The Company began to specialise in mining and industrial machinery and acquired a wharf at the port in Brisbane for imports from America in 1881.
 William Aplin took on a new interest in maritime shipping, as the Company owned and operated ships that worked the trade routes across northern Australia.
-The ships included the 120-ton brigantine Hannah Broomfield that sailed the Albert River into Burketown, ketch named Lalla Rookh, iron steamship Herbert (built for the Company in England in 1884), steel steamship Queensland (built for the Company in Maryborough, Queensland in 1884) and Delta (first vessel built in Townsville in 1884).
-The business prospered during the economic boom of the 1880s, that peaked with the silver and land speculation bubble in 1887-88.
+The ships included the 120-ton Brigantine Hannah Broomfield that sailed the Albert River into Burketown, Ketch named Lalla Rookh, iron steamship Herbert (built for the Company in England in 1884), steel steamship Queensland (built for the Company in Maryborough, Queensland in 1884) and Delta (first vessel built in Townsville in 1884).
+The business prospered during the economic boom of the 1880s, that peaked with the silver and land speculation bubble in 1887–88.
 Aplin, Brown & Co used their profits to renew their office and warehouse on the Ross River, by constructing the fine Neo-Classical Aplin Brown & Company Building at 232 Flinders Street.
 The building consisted of 3 storeys, containing a head office, shipping department and sales department in 1887 and is now heritage-listed.
-William Aplin was joined in business by hs eldest son, Wil Aplin, who was appointed manager of the Company office in Burketown in the 1880s.
+William Aplin was joined in business by his eldest son, Wil Aplin, who was appointed manager of the Company office in Burketown in the 1880s.
 Also a new Company office was opened in Darwin, Northern Territory, by Edward Wareham in 1887, and he was promoted to shipping manager at Townsville in 1888, as William Aplin focussed on politics.
-The Company's buildings and stock in Darwin were totally destroyed in a terrible cyclone that devastated the town, sunk the pearling fleet in the harbour on 7 January 1897 and cause 28 deaths.
-William Aplin was recorded in Pughs Almanac & Queensland Directory as a member of the Company in 1893.
+The Company's buildings and stock in Darwin were totally destroyed in a terrible cyclone that devastated the town, sunk the pearling fleet in the harbour on 7 January 1897 and caused 28 deaths.
+William Aplin was recorded in Pugh's Almanac & Queensland Directory as a member of the Company in 1893.